divyab1708/streamlab/SOLUTION.md

 ## How long did it take you to complete this assignment?
 It took me about 1.5 day to finish this assignment.
-I can take less time to develop it once I get used to using Vue again (Developed a front-end after 1.5 year).
+Will be faster once I get used to using Vue again (Developed a front-end after 1.5 year).

 ## What about this assignment did you find most challenging?
 Making the Split Stream responsive was challenging a bit.